Romance on the High Seas

 Life on a cruise boat.
 It's not all champagne and rose petals.
 But, don't get me wrong, it's a pretty good life!

 I own Arkadaslik Yachting, a small business offering custom cruises along the Mediterranean coast of Turkey and Greece on the 22-meter luxury gulet, Arkadaslik.
-I live on the boat with the Captain (my partner) and crew (a sailor and a cook), and we host guests during week-long cruises along the Mediterranean coast of Turkey and Greece.
+I live on the boat with the Captain (my husband, Oktay) and crew (a sailor and a cook), and we host guests during week-long cruises along the Mediterranean coast of Turkey and Greece.

 While everyone on the team has specific roles and responsibilities, like most entrepreneurs, the bulk of my job description reads other duties as required.
 In other words, I pitch in whenever and wherever required.
-Whether it scrubbing pots and pans in our tiny galley, cleaning up after a plumbing emergency, or comforting a passenger with sea stomach, I do whatever it takes to make the business successful.
+Whether it's scrubbing pots and pans in our tiny galley, cleaning up after a plumbing emergency, or comforting a passenger with sea stomach, I do whatever it takes to make the business successful.

 I'm surprised by how many people think my life is different than their own.
 Here are common misconceptions people have about my life cruising the Mediterranean.